headshot2017/Classic64/README.md

 ## Known issues
 * Movement on first person camera is buggy/broken.
+* Sometimes, if your selected slot on the hotbar is empty (no block on hand, when your hand is visible), while playing as Mario, the game might crash.
 * Resizing, maximizing or going fullscreen on Direct3D9 builds of ClassiCube with this plugin will crash the game.
 "Error recreating D3D9 context"
 * When switching from the Mario model back to the default model, chances are the game will crash.
 Happens on Direct3D9 and OpenGL builds.
 * If the game crashes when starting: